 As for the plot, The Bad Guys feels more aimed at a younger audience and includes positive themes.
 Thankfully, there are also some gags and references here for the adult audiences, but adults won’t be shocked by the twists and major reveals.
 While some elements do feel familiar, I still found myself enjoying all that was on show thanks to the leading characters and the excellent voice cast.

 The leading characters within The Bad Guys are all likeable, witty, and humorous.
 The leading characters are all different in personality, skills, and style of humour.
 Sam Rockwell’s voice work as Wolf was tremendous, and I would say his voice work here is perfection for the character.

 Their interactions with each other are enjoyable, and the journey they go on attempting to become good is a great journey to see.
 I was surprised to find our leads were also able to deliver touching moments.
 Even in moments where they share about how they were born bad because they look scary, we hear heartfelt comments about how they felt they had no choice other than to become bad.
 I’m confident parents will appreciate watching moments like these, and a younger audience will gain encouragement and share a laugh or two along the way.

 Overall, being bad might seem fun, but watching a group of cheeky animals trying to go straight is even more entertaining.
-The film has strong and creative animation, and a plot that contains touching and positive messages for a younger crowd.
-The Bad Guys is definitely a good time for younger crowd, plus there are plenty of gags and references for an adult audience too.
+The film has strong and creative animation and a plot that contains touching and positive messages for a younger crowd.
+The Bad Guys is definitely a good time for a younger crowd, plus there are plenty of gags and references for an adult audience too.
 Sure, some plot details and reveals may seem either familiar or unnecessary to adult audiences.
-However, as an animation film, it’s still loaded with good themes, great characters, fun voice work, and I’m confident this film won’t disappoint its viewers.
+However, as an animation film, it’s still loaded with good themes, great characters, and fun voice work, and I’m confident this film won’t disappoint its viewers.